jrespie/jrespie.github.io/_posts/2020/06/2020-06-01-30-days-of-testabililty-day-13.markdown

 I hope that was interesting for you, I know it was for me.
 Thanks for watching, and thanks Tyler for taking part!

 See y'all for the next one!

+#### COVID-19
+Oh, and if you want to check out a digital human for yourself, take a look at the [COVID-19 demo](https://covid19.us.digitalhumans.com/) that Tyler mentioned in the vid.
+Chur!